 On September 6, 2001, the "Government Commission on the German Corporate Governance Code" was appointed to develop internationally and nationally recognized principles for correct and responsible corporate governance.
-As stated in the Code's preamble, "The Code aims at making the German Corporate Governance system transparent and understandable.
-Its purpose is to promote the trust of international and national investors, customers, employees and the general public in the management and supervision of listed German stock corporations."
+As stated in

 The Commission presented the German Corporate Governance Code to the general public on February 26, 2002 and amended it most recently on May 15, 2012.
 The Code provides "regulations" that describe the legal norm currently valid in Germany, in addition to further "recommendations" and "suggestions."
 The "recommendations" are indicated by the use of the word "shall" in the Code.
 Companies that deviate from one or more recommendations must disclose this fact in an annual declaration of conformity in accordance with § 161 of the German Stock Corporation Act.
 The Code thereby "enables companies to reflect sector and enterprise-specific requirements."
 "Suggestions" are indicated in the Code by the use of the words "should" or "can" and can be deviated from without disclosure.